Matthijs van Nieuwkerk: Accusations of Bullying

 An article in de Volkskrant newspaper in November 2022, reported accusations of systematic bullying by van Nieuwkerk during the lifetime of De Wereld Draait Door.
 In particular, it pointed to repeated instances of van Nieuwkerk shouting and threatening editors of the programme.
 In a written reply, also published by the newspaper, van Nieuwkerk indicated that there were some editors he did not get on so well with, but had a strong working relationship with other editors.

 Other media

 Van Nieuwkerk established the football magazine 'Hard Gras' with Henk Spaan and wrote several books for it.
 He likes football and he plays the 'Buitenveldert' team along with Frits Barend.
 Van Nieuwkerk also played judo, volleyball, baseball, and cricket.

 Youth magazine J/M had van Nieuwkerk as a writer of columns, and he helped write a book about fathers.

 In the Baantjer episode "De Cock en de man die weg wilde", he played a journalist.

 Family

-Van Nieuwkerk divorced from his wife Karin in 2021.
+Van Nieuwkerk divorced his wife Karin in 2021.
 They have a son, Kees (named after "Kees de jongen", a popular Dutch book), and a daughter, Jet.
-He and his family live in Amsterdam, and he also owns a house in the Achterhoek region (in the east of the Netherlands).
+He and his family live in Amsterdam, and he also owns a house in the Achterhoek region of the Netherlands.